opensafely-core/ehrql/docs/includes/generated_docs/specs.md

 ### 13.1 Defining a population

-`set_population` is used to limit the population from which data is extracted.
+`define_population` is used to limit the population from which data is extracted.